Adversarial Hubness in Multi-Modal Retrieval: Multi-Modal Retrieval

-\shortsection{Cross-modal Retrieval} Consider an image retrieval system, consisting of (1) a vector database with image embeddings that acts a ``\textbf{Gallery}'', and (2) ``\textbf{Queries}'' submitted by users in order to retrieve relevant images from the gallery.
+\para{Cross-Modal Retrieval} Consider an image retrieval system, consisting of (1) a vector database with embeddings of images, aka ``\textbf{Gallery}'', and (2) ``\textbf{Queries}'' submitted by users in order to retrieve relevant images from the gallery.
 Queries can be in the same or different modality as the gallery.
-In text-to-image retrieval, queries are text captions (e.g., descriptions of cats), whereas in image-to-image retrieval queries are images (e.g., cat pictures).
+In text-to-image retrieval, queries are text captions, whereas in image-to-image retrieval queries are images.
 We use \(m_1\) to denote the modality of queries and \(m_2\) to denote the modality of the gallery data.
-Let \(Q=\{q_i\}_{i=1}^{N}\) denote the queries, \(G=\{g_i\}_{i=1}^{S}\) be the vectors corresponding to the \emph{gallery} data.
+Let \(Q=\{q_i\}_{i=1}^{N}\) and \(G=\{g_i\}_{i=1}^{S}\) denote the queries and gallery vectors.
 Let \(\theta^{m_1}(\cdot)\) be the encoder for queries, \(\theta^{m_2}(\cdot)\) for the gallery.